OYDVATTeam/OS_made_by_AI/README.md

 # OS_made_by_AI
-A experiment to see how good AI makes an operating system
+A experiment to see how good AI makes an operating system, to help people decide on using AI or not